Visualising probabilistic graphical models

 Cytoscape

-Cytoscape is an open source software platform for visualizing complex networks and integrating these with any type of attribute data.
+Cytoscape is an open source software platform for visualising complex networks and integrating these with any type of attribute data.
 A lot of Apps are available for various kinds of problem domains, including bioinformatics, social network analysis, and semantic web.

 9 Matplotlib